 This guide provides important information to help you make the right decision.
 Learn about the different types of readers/detectors; read modes, applications, technologies and other important considerations.

 Microplate readers are used to detect biological, chemical or physical events in microtiter plates via the measurement of light.
 Microplate readers/detectors are the key workhorses in many laboratories and are used extensively for many applications across a wide range of disciplines including life sciences, drug discovery, bioassay validation, quality control, drug safety, toxicity testing, clinical diagnostics and biopharmaceutical/pharmaceutical manufacturing processes.
 Although a well-established product category, microplate readers continue to evolve towards greater functionality, flexibility, speed and throughput.
 Currently, there are a wide variety of microplate readers available, offering different capabilities and functionalities.

 Microplate readers differ by the type of detection mode.
 The most common detection modes are absorbance, fluorescence and luminescence.
 Additional detection modes include fluorescence resonance energy transfer (FRET), time-resolved fluorescence (TRF), fluorescence polarization, bioluminescence resonance energy transfer (BRET), AlphaScreen and nephelometry.

 Microplate readers also differ by detector technology.
 Light detection can be performed using filters, monochromators or spectrophotometry.
-Monochromator based technology has the most flexibility in wavelength detection, so is most suitable for labs with variable detection requirements.
-Newer spectrometer-based readers can capture an entire spectrum of wavelengths, offering even more flexibility in detection.
+Monochromator-based technology has the most flexibility in wavelength detection, so is most suitable for labs with variable detection requirements.
+Newer spectrometer-based readers can capture an entire absorbance spectrum of wavelengths, offering even more flexibility in detection.
 Filters are for fixed wavelength detection but offer greater sensitivity, so are more appropriate for labs with limited detection needs.
 Hybrid systems combining these technologies are also available.
 In addition, lasers rather than flash lamps are better for time-resolved fluorescence and AlphaScreen detection.

 Microplate readers can be purchased as either single-mode or multimode; the latter combines several read modes in one instrument.
 Multimode microplate readers enable researchers to perform multiple assay types in one system.
 Multimode readers are typically more expensive than single-mode readers but purchasing one multimode reader is likely to be more cost-effective than buying several dedicated machines.
-In addition, they do not require much more bench space than a single reader and are often modular and upgradable, allowing a laboratory to purchase only what they need at the time but allowing for future additions.
+In addition, they do not require much more bench space than a single reader and are often modular and upgradable, enabling a laboratory to purchase only what they need at the time but allowing for future additions.

-Enzyme-Linked Immunosorbent Assay (ELISA)
+Enzyme-Linked Immunosorbent Assays (ELISAs)

-ELISA is an immunodetection assay that uses labelled secondary antibodies to detect specific antigens.
+ELISA is an immunodetection assay that uses labeled secondary antibodies to detect specific antigens.
 The secondary antibody conjugate, such as horseradish peroxidase (HRP), is detected via an enzyme-mediated chromogenic change.
 ELISAs are used extensively in the life sciences, pre-clinical research and clinical diagnostics.
 The majority of plate readers are able to read ELISAs.

 DNA and RNA absorb light within the UV range.
 Absorbance of a sample at 260 nm can be used to calculate the concentration of double-stranded DNA, single-stranded DNA or single-stranded RNA.
 Protein contamination, common in DNA and RNA preparations, can be determined using the 260/280 nm absorbance ratio.
 Plate readers with UV bandwidth detection capabilities are suitable for this detection.
-The new Trinean DropSense96 content analysis platform is designed for fast quantification of DNA, RNA and protein concentration from just 2μl of undiluted sample.
-Watch the video (Figure 2) to learn more.

 Reporter genes, such as luciferase or GFP, can also be assessed in microplate readers, enabling in vitro and in vivo determination of gene expression for studies using markers of genetic alteration.
 Any reader with appropriate wavelength detectors can be used for this detection.